emqx/emqx-docs/en_US/configuration/listener.md

 <!--To add code sample for adding multiple listeners.-->

-:::tip
+::: tip

 To configure listeners via Dashboard,  click **Management** -> **Listener** on the left navigation menu of the Dashboard.
 Once you configured these items with the Dashboard, your settings will override the same configuration items in `emqx.conf`.

+{% emqxee %}

+EMQX has offered more configuration items to better serve customized needs.
+For more configuration items, see [Configuration Manual](https://docs.emqx.com/en/enterprise/v5.0/configuration/configuration-manual.html).

+{% endemqxee %}

+{% emqxce %}

-EMQX has offered more configuration items to better serve customized needs, you can continue to read [Configuration Manual](./configuration-manual.html).
+EMQX has offered more configuration items to better serve customized needs.
+For more configuration items, see [Configuration Manual](https://www.emqx.io/docs/en/v5.0/configuration/configuration-manual.html).

+{% endemqxce %}

 :::